 “Yeah,” I say, scanning, keeping an eye out for vagrants, stray dogs, and that ever-present Greenville staple, the hooded black male.
 Normally, Grace is the neurotic, ever careful, but with her currently in toddler mode (honestly, I’ve seen less excitement on Christmas morning in the Nolan household), I’ll have to be our eyes, and I won’t allow us to become statistics.
 “Just like you said.”

 Grace releases my arm and takes a small, tentative step forward.
 Her smile is toothy and wild.
 You’d think she’s just witnessed the Resurrection, Christ in white robes.
 But I know what she really sees.
 Its her first real step into adulthood: four wheels, a 2.4-liter engine, and a twenty-gallon gas tank, all signifying freedom and possibility.
 The momentum of this moment is perpetual and will carry her out of adolescence, through college and into motherhood.
 She’ll tell her grandkids about this car.

 “You probably want to hurry up.”
-My attempt at whispering fails as my words carry over the lot like leaves pushed by a strong wind.
+My attempt at whispering fails and my words carry over the lot like leaves pushed by a strong wind.
 I’m sure the they heard me all the way on Colbert Street.